-The Lannan Center focuses its efforts on five types of programing: Events, Residencies, Learning, Outreach, and Knowledge.
+The Lannan Center focuses its efforts on five types of programming: Events, Residencies, Learning, Outreach, and Knowledge.

 The Center offers a platform not only for staging events, but for carrying out writing, research, and translation projects.
 It sponsors residencies and visiting positions for writers at Georgetown to pursue their work, hold seminars & readings, teach classes, and otherwise interact with local communities.
 Most recently, this includes the Lannan Foundation Chair of Poetics and the Caine Lannan Fellowship.

-- Caine Prize Fellowship: The AKO Caine Prize for African Writing is a registered charity whose aim is to bring African writing to a wider audience using their annual literary award.
-Since 2007, the Lannan Center, the Georgetown University English Department, and Caine Prize committee have partnered to bring the annual Caine Prize winner to Georgetown for a yearly event hosted by the Lannan Center.
-During their time here, the Fellow visits classes, gives a reading at Georgetown, and participates in readings and talks with consortium universities in the Washington, D.C. area.
+- Caine Prize Fellowship: The AKO Caine Prize for African Writing is a registered charity whose aim is to bring African writing to a wider audience using its annual literary award.
+Since 2007, the Lannan Center, the Georgetown University English Department, and the Caine Prize committee have partnered to bring the annual Caine Prize winner to Georgetown for a yearly event hosted by the Lannan Center.
+During their time here, the Fellow visits classes gives a reading at Georgetown and participates in readings and talks with consortium universities in the Washington, D.C. area.

 Through courses taught by the Lannan Director and Lannan Poetry Chair, fellowships such as the Lannan Fellows Program, the Center fosters critical inquiry among students and faculty into the aesthetic, social, political, and cultural implications of the language arts.
 It gives pedagogical emphasis to innovative learning and writing, and embraces connections between poetry and other art forms.